knyete/Micropython-scheduler/README.md

 thread then suspends execution of that thread pending the result of a user supplied callback function, which is run by the scheduler.
 From the thread's point of view it blocks pending an event - with an optional timeout available.
 See paragraph "Wait on an Arbitrary Event" above.

+# Porting

+usched.py uses standard MicroPython syntax and libraries with one exception: the ``Pinblock`` class.
+This is Pyboard specific in its use of interrupts.
+If the target doesn't support the pyb library the ``Pinblock`` class should be ignored, deleted or adapted.